wouter-deen/wouter-deen/README.md

 - 🎓 Studying Business & IT @ University of Twente
 - 🎯 Working on a new LMS
 - 💻 Interested in full-stack system design & cloud architecture
-- 🏫 Developing web- and cloud-based IT solutions for educational institutions
+- 🏫 Developing web- and cloud-based IT solutions
 - 🌍 Fluent in English and Dutch

 ### ⚙️ Languages